 '''

 cd /somewhere

 cp /usr/src/sys/arch/$ARCH/conf/SOMEFILE .

 vi SOMEFILE (to make the changes you want)

 config -s /usr/src/sys -b .
 SOMEFILE

 followed by either:

 make depend

 - OR -

-make clean
+make clean && make depend

-make

 '''

-You must run 'make depend' when you have made any changes (including updates and patches) to your source tree (in other words, almost always, unless you need to run 'make clean').
+You should run 'make depend' when you have made any changes (including updates and patches) to your source tree (in other words, almost always).
+If config tells you to also run 'make clean', do so before running the 'make depend'

-If you have made changes to your kernel configuration options, and/or made major changes to your source tree, you should use
+If you have made changes to your kernel configuration options, and/or made major changes to your source tree, you should use make